Phir Bhi Dil Hai Hindustani: Plot

-Ajay Bakshi (Shah Rukh Khan) is a successful loudmouthed reporter, working for a reputed news channel.
-The rival news channel ropes in Ria Banerjee (Juhi Chawla) to bring him down.
+Ajay Bakshi is a successful, loudmouthed reporter, working for a reputed news channel, KTV.
+A rival news channel, Galaxy TV, ropes in Ria Banerjee to bring him down and garner the highest ratings.
 Ria is the antithesis of Ajay and uses her intelligence, charm and wits to get her work done.

-Pappu Junior alias Choti (Johnny Lever) is a don who is to be ousted from his own gang, owing to his inability to make it big in the crime world.
-Ajay approaches Choti with an offer: arrange a fake attack on minister Ramakant Dua's (Shakti Kapoor) brother-in-law Madanlal Gupta (Mahavir Shah), on national TV.
-Choti will earn respect & Ajay's channel will gain ratings.
+Pappu Junior, alias Choti, is a don who is to be ousted from his own gang, owing to his inability to make it big in the crime world.
+Ajay approaches Choti with an offer: arrange a fake attack on Minister Ramakant Dua's brother-in-law, Madanlal Gupta, on national television.
+Choti will earn respect and Ajay's channel will gain ratings.
 Little does Ajay know that the plan is going to turn too real.

-Ramakant Dua's brother-in-law is gunned down by an assailant named Mohan Joshi (Paresh Rawal).
+During the public drama, Madanlal is gunned down by an assailant named Mohan Joshi who is arrested immediately as the Police Commissioner declares that Mohan is a foreign terrorist.
 Minister Ramakant takes advantage of his brother-in-law's death to gain votes and sympathy; he also instigates a pogrom to ensure his position in the government.

-Ajay and Ria start getting along as they work together to cover the city riots.
-Mohan is arrested and to avoid public unrest, the Police Commissioner declares that Mohan is a foreign terrorist.
-Mohan escapes jail and hides in Ajay and Ria's car.
+As the news of the incident begins circulating around India, violent protests begin.
+Ajay and Ria both start covering the city's riots and start to get along with one another; Ajay's womanizing nature had previously turned off Ria and caused friction between them.
+As Ria and Ajay are reporting, Mohan escapes jail and seeks shelter in Ajay and Ria's car.

-When Mohan accosts them, Ajay accuses him of being a terrorist.
-Mohan yells that he is not and tells the two his story: Mohan had a happy family with a wife (Neena Kulkarni) and daughter.
-One day, his daughter went for an interview and Ramakant's brother-in-law raped and beat her.
+When Mohan confronts them in their car, Ajay hastily accuses him of being a terrorist.
+Mohan yells that he is not and tells the two his story: Mohan had a happy family with his wife and daughter, Kavita.
+One day, his daughter went for a job interview at Madanlal's residence and he brutally raped and beat her.
 She died from the trauma and as no lawyer was willing to fight the case due to the perpetrator's political power, Mohan was left helpless, running from door to door for justice.
-Hence hopeless, he took the law into his own hands and killed the rapist.
+Hopeless and distraught, he took the law into his own hands and killed the rapist.